 Code Meaning Description Possible Causes Possible Consequences Solution E1:08 Insufficient Freshwater/Glycol Flow The flow of freshwater or glycol in the system is insufficient.
 Proper flow is critical for the efficient operation of the cooling or heating cycle, as it ensures that the refrigerant can transport thermal energy between different units.
-If the flow is inadequate, system performance will significantly degrade.
-Blockages in pipes or clogged filters.
-A faulty pump that does not provide sufficient flow.
-Low refrigerant levels, restricting flow.
-Air bubbles in the cooling system, causing pressure fluctuations and inadequate heat transfer, especially if the system has not been properly purged.
+If the flow is inadequate, system performance will significantly degrade. filters.
 Cooling or heating efficiency decreases, leading to improper temperature maintenance in spaces.
 The system may overheat due to insufficient refrigerant flow, causing inadequate heat dissipation.
 An error code will appear on the control panel, alerting the operator that the issue needs to be resolved.
 The compressor and other critical components may become overloaded, reducing the lifespan of the equipment.
 Check the filters and pipes for blockages and inspect the pump's functionality.
 If everything is operational, check the refrigerant level and refill or purge the system as necessary.
 Restart the system to verify adequate flow and clear the error code.
 Bleed the system to remove any air bubbles that may be obstructing proper flow.
 After restarting, ensure the flow is sufficient and that the error code clears.

 Code Meaning Description Possible Consequences Solution E1:11 High Voltage Alarm The system has detected overvoltage, which could potentially damage electronic components.
 High voltage is dangerous for the control panel, compressor, and other sensitive components, potentially causing serious malfunctions or complete failure.
-The source of the overvoltage may be power fluctuations, a faulty transformer, or other electrical problems.
-Sensitive electronics, such as the control panel and compressor, may be damaged, leading to total system failure.
+The source of the overvoltage may be power fluctuations, a faulty transformer, or other electrical problems. panel and compressor, may be damaged, leading to total system failure.
 The cooling or heating system may shut down as the overvoltage disrupts critical components.
-Repeated overvoltage occurrences can shorten component lifespan and increase maintenance needs.
-An error code will appear, warning the operator that immediate action is required to protect the system.
 Check the system's power supply to identify the source of the overvoltage.
 It may be caused by external network problems, in which case a stabilizer or surge protection device should be installed to prevent future issues.
 Replace any damaged electrical components, such as transformers or control panels, if damage has been detected.
 Restart the system after resolving the overvoltage issue and verify that the problem has been resolved.
 Check the condition of components, and the error code will clear if no further issues are detected.